Description of the National Register of Electors

 About the National Register of Electors

-Created in 1997, the National Register of Electors is a permanent, continually-updated database of Canadians who are qualified to vote in federal elections and referendums.
+Created in 1997, the National Register of Electors (the Register) is a permanent, continually-updated database of Canadians who are qualified to vote in federal elections and referendums.
 It contains the name, address, gender and date of birth of each elector, as well as a unique identifier to help track changes to the elector's record.
-Elections Canada uses the information in the National Register of Electors (the Register) to create lists of electors (voters lists) at the beginning of federal elections and referendums.
+Elections Canada uses the information in the Register to create lists of electors (voters lists) at the beginning of federal elections and referendums.

-If they choose, Canadian electors may opt out of the National Register of Electors and retain their right to vote.
+If they choose, Canadians may opt out of the National Register of Electors.
+They do not lose their right to vote.

 Benefits of the National Register of Electors

-Maintaining the National Register of Electors means it is easy for eligible voters to register and to have their information kept current.
-Electors who have registered once do not have to register again at every election call.
-In addition, the National Register of Electors allows Elections Canada and other electoral agencies to increase the accuracy of registrations while saving taxpayer money, thanks to data-sharing agreements.
+The Register makes it easy for eligible electors to register and to have their information kept current.
+Electors who have registered once do not have to register again for every election, and at the start of an election they will automatically be sent a voter information card to advise them when and where to vote in their electoral district.
+In addition, the Register allows Elections Canada and other electoral agencies to improve the accuracy of registrations while saving taxpayer money, thanks to data-sharing agreements.

 Maintaining the National Register of Electors

-The National Register of Electors contains records for approximately 24 million Canadians aged 18 and older who are qualified to vote.
+The Register contains records for nearly 27 million Canadians aged 18 and older who are qualified to vote.

-Approximately 17% of elector information changes every year – those turning 18 and new Canadian citizens are added to the Register, the names of deceased electors are removed, and electors who move have their address updated.
+Approximately 14% of elector information changes every year—those turning 18 and new Canadian citizens can be added to the Register, the names of deceased electors are removed, and electors who move have their addresses updated.

-The National Register of Electors is updated continually with information from these sources:
+The Register is updated continually with information from these sources: